Mistflower (Conoclinium coelestinum)

 To see where natural populations of mistflower have been vouchered, visit florida.plantatlas.usf.edu.

-Soil: Moist to wet, sandy, loamy and mucky soils
+Soil: Moist to wet, sandy, loamy or mucky soils

 Exposure: Full sun to partial shade

-Garden tips: Mistflower is perfect for a wildflower garden where they can naturalize freely, particularly in a moist setting.
+Garden tips: Mistflower is perfect for a wildflower garden where they can naturalize freely, particularly in a moist, partially shaded setting.
 It does spread quickly, however, and can take over if not maintained.
 It is very easy to grow from seed and by division, and makes a good border plant.

 Mistflower seeds are available through the Florida Wildflowers Growers Cooperative.
 Plants are often available at nurseries that specialize in native plants.
 Visit PlantRealFlorida.org to find a native nursery on your area.